dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/about-the-lib/releases/dnb-ui-lib/v5-info.md

 ## Migration

-v5 contains a couple of braking changes.
+v5 contains a couple of breaking changes.
 As a migration process, you can simply search your application for:

 - find `save_alt_01` and replace if with `save`
 - find `--color-cherry-red` or `--color-cherry-red-8` and replace it with `--color-fire-red` and `--color-fire-red-8`